The oral examination (viva)

 PGRs may invite one of their supervisors to be in attendance at their viva as an observer.
 In cases where a PGR has more than one supervisor, only one supervisor is permitted to attend the oral examination.
 A supervisor may only attend with the prior permission of the PGR.
 If attending as an observer, the supervisor must remain silent during the examination.
 The Supervisor may not participate in the viva and takes no part in the academic judgement and the decision making process.
-The Supervisor must leave the room after the oral examination (with the PGR) so the examiners can discuss their recommendation.
+The Supervisor must leave after the oral examination (with the PGR) so the examiners can discuss their recommendation.

 The role of an independent chair (if appointed)

 In some circumstances an independent chair may be appointed for an examination.
 The role of the independent chair is to ensure that the examination is conducted fairly and professionally, and in accordance with University regulations.
 The independent chair is not expected to be an expert in the subject area, although they should be from a cognate discipline.
 As such the independent chair is not expected to read the thesis or play a role in academic examination of the candidate or question the candidate on the work being examined at the oral examination.
 Further details are given in the Criteria for the appointment of examiners.